W427697/Discord-/CONTRIBUTING.md

 ```sh
 >  NX   ENOENT: no such file or directory, open 'storybook/code/node_modules/nx/package.json'
 ```
-If you are a Storybook contributor and still experience issues, it is recommended that you verify your local Storybook instance for any unintentional local changes and left-overs.
+If you are a Storybook contributor and still experience issues, it is recommended that you verify your local Storybook instance for any unintentional local changes.
 To do this, you can use the following command:

 ```sh
 git clean -dx --dry-run